As part of the New England region, the state of Vermont features plenty of charm, history and gorgeous natural landscapes that the East is known for.

 The renewal fee for a Vermont Nursing License is currently $95.
 Nurses will typically receive three courtesy notifications to the email on file when it is time to renew, and the renewal form can be completed and submitted online.

-As of this posting, Vermont is not currently a member of the Enhanced Nurse Licensure Compact (eNLC).
+Vermont is proud to be a member of the Nurse Licensure Compact (NLC).
+The NLC is a great resource for nurses because it allows them to practice in other states that are part of the compact.
 For more information on the compact and to view a list of the actively participating states, visit NCSBN.org.

 It's Time to Take Your Career to Vermont